Airport Expressway (Beijing): History

 The expressway opened on September 14, 1993, following a year-long construction effort which began on July 2, 1992.
 Previously, all traffic used the old Airport Road (G101), which was tested to the limit in the early 1990s.

 This expressway has slashed driving time to the airport from the previous hour (using the old airport road) to just around 15 minutes.
 It is convenient and traffic is usually smooth.

 Extension into the 2nd Ring Road

-A 2.5 km stretch of expressway links Sanyuanqiao on the 3rd Ring Road to the area between Dongzhimen and Xiaojieqiao on the 2nd Ring Road.
+A 2.5 km stretch of expressway links Sanyuan Bridge on the 3rd Ring Road to the area between Dongzhimen and Xiaojie Bridge (小街桥) on the 2nd Ring Road.
 Construction started in 2004; it was finished in 2006.

 Alternate routes

 Further approach routes to the airport were built in the first decade of the 21st century.
 The Northern Airport Line (机场北线), completed between 2005 and 2006, connected the Jingcheng Expressway with the northern part of the airport, to form a northern approach route.
 The route commences at Lutong, just over halfway between the 5th Ring Road and the 6th Ring Road, on the Jingcheng Expressway.
-In 2008, another route, the 2nd Airport Expressway, was built between the eastern 5th Ring Road and the airport in time for the Beijing Olympics.
+In 2008, another route, the Capital Airport 2nd Expressway, was built between the eastern 5th Ring Road and the airport in time for the Beijing Olympics.
 Both routes have significantly alleviated traffic to the airport from the city proper.